mmul-it/training/Building-Castles/DevSecOps-Pipeline-Nexus.md

 # Lab | Nexus installation, configuration and pipeline integration

+In this lab you will launch Nexus container and integrate it inside the GitLab CI pipeline, by introducing a docker build step.

 ## Launch Nexus

 Prepare the environment on which the Nexus container will run, by creating